Teversall Manor railway station: History

-The station had a typical Midland Railway country station building, which very similar to Pleasley West.
+The station had a typical Midland Railway country station building, very similar to Pleasley West.

 By 1922, the passenger service through the station was down to three trains each way Monday to Saturday; there never was a Sunday service.
 By 1930, this had fallen to one train a day southbound and, curiously, two a day northbound.
 On 28 July 1930, passenger services were withdrawn.

 As the station remained open for goods, it was renamed Teversall Manor in 1950, to avoid confusion with the obscure ex-GNR terminus station nearby.

 Excursions and railtours continued until 1963.
 Through traffic was rendered impossible from 1964, when the line north from Pleasley Colliery to the junction with what is now the Robin Hood Line closed.
 Pleasley Colliery subsequently sent its coal underground to Shirebrook and Teversall Colliery; thus closed in 1980.
 Coal continued to be dug from Silverhill Colliery until 1992 and passed through the site of Teversall Manor station.
 After the colliery closed, the line became redundant and the track was subsequently lifted; the station buildings were razed to the ground.